 See:

-In few places does history manifest itself as beautifully as in south-eastern Sicily.
+Few places in the world do history manifest itself as beautifully as in south-eastern Sicily.
 The influence of the ancient Greeks is strong here.
+As is the Baroque architecture.

 The center of the region is the city of Syracuse.
 Life is relaxed and comfortable in its old town, on the island of Ortigia.